FreeRTOS/FreeRTOS-Kernel/MISRA.md

         a declaration in header file is not useful as the assembly code will still need to declare it separately.

+#### Rule 11.1

+_Ref 11.1.1_

+- MISRA C:2012 Rule 11.1: Conversions shall not be performed between a pointer to function and any other type.
+        This rule requires that a pointer to a function shall not be converted into or from a pointer to a functon with a compatible type.
+        `vEventGroupClearBitsCallback` and `vEventGroupSetBitsCallback` use const
+        qualifier for the second parameter `ulBitsToClear` to specify that this parameter is not modified in the callback function.

 ### MISRA configuration

 Copy below content to `misra.conf` to run Coverity on FreeRTOS-Kernel.